ShlomoPr/usersformatter/README.md

 To add more transformation logic:
 1. Create a new transformer class that inherits from `BaseTransformer` in `transformer.py`.
 2. Implement the `transform(self, user)` method.
-3. Pass your transformer instance to the processing pipeline.
+3. Register your transformer in the ODATA_TRANSFORMER_MAP in `main.py` with the appropriate OData context key.

 Example:
 ```python